 Victoria Park Market – 56-57 Gore Rd, South Hackney, London E9 7HN

 Half Cup is an independent coffee house serving up one banging brunch.
 I would call it a hidden gem , however, over the last year it’s grown so much in popularity this once unknown cafe has become one of the destinations in London for brunch.
 Not only does everything taste great but the presentation is really important to them so if you want somewhere ‘instagrammable’ this is for you.
 Small, modest but mighty.

 100-102 Judd St, Kings Cross, London WC1H 9NT, http://www.halfcup.co.uk

 Bao is a trendy, Taiwanese restaurant with bar seating and high spec wooden design.
 Their famous for their signature fluffy bao buns which are steamed and filled with things like beef short rib, dramatic black cod or slow-cooked pork belly.
 Plus, they do a load of inventive Taiwanese inspired side dishes.
 An unusual but must visit foodie destination.

 31 Windmill St, Fitzrovia, London W1T 2JN, https://baolondon.com

 5. Mughead Coffee, New Cross

 This year I wrote a blog post about London’s Best Cinnamon Rolls (Best research project ever!)
 It turns out you guys loved the post too BUT I was inundated with messages and emails about why Mughead Coffee’s buns weren’t on there!
 Just like the professional I am (haha!)
 I had to go try them and can confirm they are awesome and were quickly added to the list.
-Mughead make their fresh cinnamon buns everyday and slather them in generous amounts of cream cheese icing.
-Absolutely worth the trip to to New Cross.
+Mughead makes their fresh cinnamon buns every day and slather them in generous amounts of cream cheese icing.
+Absolutely worth the trip to New Cross.

 359 New Cross Rd, London SE14 6AT